abyy101/creditcard/README.md

-  # Make Input Fields Interactive (Community)
+  # Credit acrd digitizations

-  This is a code bundle for Make Input Fields Interactive (Community).
-The original project is available at https://www.figma.com/design/o399UCpwEXNREj2rdEMni8/Make-Input-Fields-Interactive--Community-.
+  This is a code bundle for Make customer experience better

   ## Running the code